 The John Nix Pocketbook for Farm Management is compiled by The Andersons Centre, a leading provider of farm business consultancy and business research across UK agriculture.
 We aim to provide the most comprehensive source of agricultural business information to the UK.

 Since it was first published over 50 years ago, The John Nix Farm Management Pocketbook has become the most widely used and most trusted agricultural costing book in the UK.
-The John Nix Farm Management Pocketbook is now on its 50th Edition, and is the longest running costings book in the industry.
+The John Nix Farm Management Pocketbook is now about to publish its 52nd Edition, and is the longest running costings book in the industry.

 If you have particular requirements for specific agricultural information research consultancy, or historical data and backdated book enquires please contact us.

 The 2022 Edition is published in September 2021.

-The John Nix Farm Management Pocketbook has been revised for 2021, keeping it the most useful book of its type.
+The John Nix Farm Management Pocketbook has been brought up to date, keeping it the most useful book of its type.

 It includes 300 pages of fully revised data, includes gross margins, overheads, rents, finance, all capital, grants, taxation and much more.